-I do believe now that I am into my second summer of backyard farming (term used very loosely), my thumb is getting greener.
+I do believe now that I am into my second summer of backyard farming (a term used very loosely), my thumb is getting greener.
 I am beyond proud to say that I am slowly, but surely learning how to grow food beyond sprouts.

 Mint is my specialty!

 I planted it a few years ago along with some other herbs, not realizing how hardy this plant is.
-I didn't take any of the precautions you are apparently supposed to take when dealing with mint such as creating a root barrier (what is this?) and now I have a wild abundance of mint growing.
+I didn't take any of the precautions you are apparently supposed to take when dealing with mint, such as creating a root barrier (what is this?) and now I have a wild abundance growing in my garden.
 Well, it's a good thing for me that I like this stuff.
 Not only does it taste fresh and delicious, it's also really good for us.

 Fun Health Facts About Mint

 - It activates salivary glands, getting the digestive juices flowing and soothes stomach inflammation.

 - Eases sensations of nausea and when applied topically, is very useful in banishing headaches.

 - Helpful when dealing with congestion as compounds in mint aid in opening up the nasal passage as well as those of the lungs and bronchi.

 - Freshens breath (we all know this one!) and inhibits the growth of bacteria inside the mouth.

 - Soothes the digestive tract and reducing the severity and length of stomach aches.